The Constitution of the

 iv) Elections

-An election shall take place where more than 1 member has been nominated for a Statutory Officer post or Council Member post, as appropriate.
+An election shall take place where more than one member has been nominated for a Statutory Officer post or Council Member post, as appropriate.

 The election shall be conducted by the Secretary or a statutory officer who is not a candidate as appropriate.
 Each candidate shall be permitted to address the meeting and the meeting shall vote by show of hands from eligible voters.
 The candidate polling most votes shall be deemed elected.
 In the event of a tie the chair shall have casting vote.